yoco-ws/cliquedit/README.md

 Next you will need to handle these GET parameters in your `fullPagePath` file.
 The first thing you need to do is to ask `cliquedit` to request the given item and it's collection as a `Single Item`.
 A single article contains additional information such as the meta tags of this item and it's previous and next items.

-We do this by passing the `|single` option for this collection in the load() method of the Page object.
+We do this by passing the `|single` option for this collection in the load() method of the Page object, as well as passing the parameter `itemId` with the id of the current item, which is obtained by GET.

 ```php
 $cliqued->page()->load([